The following article is by Chris Glenn. Reproduced here with permission of the author.

 Jōjō Castle, or, in full Japanese: Jōjōjō - what a name! - is a castle ruin with the remains of earthworks.
 Unfortunately the castle is quite overgrown with creeping ivy which covers every inch of the ruins, obscuring some remnants of stonework.
 Chris Glenn informed me that this stonework might not date to the time of the castle, however.
 I wouldn't know because I couldn't see it!
 The site is blocked off so even if I was inclined to go wading through the choking mesh of vines, which I wasn't, I wouldn't have been able to.
 I was able to look over the fence in some parts and see the remains of karabori (dry moats), dorui (earthen ramparts), and the tenshudai (platform for main tower).

-Profile and photography by ART; History by Chris Glenn
+Profile and photography by Adam Robert Turner (ART); History by Chris Glenn.